davejimison/davejimison/README.md

 I've been an inventor for as long as I can remember.

-For the past 20 years most of that inventing has happened with computers.  [my resume](https://github.com/davejimison/davejimison/blob/main/Jimison_Resume.pdf)
+For the past 20 years most of that inventing has happened with computers.
+[Resume](https://github.com/davejimison/davejimison/blob/main/Jimison_Resume.pdf)

 ♡ list ♡
-♡ emacs
+- emacs
-♡ vanilla js
+- vanilla js
-♡ automating complex serverless algorithms
+- automating complex serverless algorithms

 <!--